First East Turkestan Republic: Establishment

 On 12 November 1933, an independent republic, the Turkic Islamic Republic of Eastern Turkestan (TIRET; or Republic of Uyghurstan, both names were used at the same time) was proclaimed.
 This event was organized on Sunday morning in a mass rally on the shore of Tuman River outside of Kashgar with the participation of about 7,000 troops and 13,000 civilians, including teachers and students of schools, who delivered speeches along with appointed "Ministers" of the independent republic.
-On noon cannon fired 41 times and crowd proceeded to the Old City of Kashgar, waving blue banners of Independence, where rally continued on the square in front of Id Gah Mosque and more speeches were delivered from Mosque's front, where Sabit Damulla appeared as a main speaker.
+On noon cannon fired 41 times and crowd proceeded to the Old City of Kashgar, waving blue banners of Independence, where rally continued on the square in front of Id Kah Mosque and more speeches were delivered from Mosque's front, where Sabit Damulla appeared as a main speaker.

 Established distinct from the Khotan Emirate, the TIRET claimed authority over territory stretching from Aksu along the northern rim of the Tarim Basin to Khotan in the south.
 Khoja Niyaz did not join Republic in November 1933 and kept a separate administration in Aksu that was involved in negotiations with the Soviet Union.
 In fact, the government in Kashgar was strapped for resources, plagued by rapid inflation, and surrounded by hostile powers — including the Hui forces under Ma Zhancang.

 Although established as a multiethnic republic, as reflected in the choice of the "East Turkestan" name used in its founding constitution, the first coins of the new government were initially minted under the name "Republic of Uyghurstan" (Uyghurstan Jumhuriyiti).
 In some sources, it is known as the "East Turkestan Islamic Republic", suggesting a greater role for Islam in its founding character.
 The extent of Islam's influence in the foundation of the TIRET is disputed; while the constitution endorses sharia as the guiding law, the jadidist modernizing tradition places much greater emphases on reform and development, which is reflected in subsequent passages of the constitution that focus on health, education, and economic reforms.
 The Turkestan Declaration of Independence put political platform of the self-proclaimed Republic based on nine main principles: